woodpecker-ci/woodpecker/docs/docs/30-administration/00-setup.md

 | Server    | 32 MB  | 1   |
 | Agent     | 32 MB  | 1   |

-Note, that it doesn't include OS, DBMS or workload (pipelines execution) resources consumption.
+Note, that those values do not include the operating system or workload (pipelines execution) resources consumption.

+In addition you need at least some kind of database which requires additional resources depending on the selected database system.

 ## Installation